HMO702 - Advanced Optometric Studies 2

 Students will continue to gain the competencies for all aspects of optometric practice, as defined by the Optometry Council of Australia and New Zealand (OCANZ), including: patient examination, diagnosis and management; optometric dispensing and business; and ethics, law and public health.

-Team-based learning: 10 x individual readiness assurance tests (10%) with formative team readiness assurance tests; research data analysis and presentation (2000 words, 15%);
+Assessment task 1: Team-based learning: 10 x individual readiness assurance tests 10% with formative team readiness assurance tests

-clinical placement assessment (supervisor observation of patient examinations, 20%);
+Assessment task 4: Clinical placement assessment (supervisor observation of patient examinations) 20%

-written examination (2 hours, passing is a hurdle requirement, 25%).
+Assessment task 5: Written examination (2 hours), passing is a hurdle requirement 25%

 Unit Fee Information